SvitlanaKo/documentation/dev_guide/using_php_instead_of_twig_for_templates.rst

-Using PHP instead of Twig for templates
+Using PHP Instead of Twig for Templates
 =======================================

 Symfony, the underlying framework used in OroCommerce, defaults to Twig for its template engine, but you can still use plain PHP templates if necessary.
 Symfony provides equally good support of both templating engines.